ibm-cloud-docs/assistant/filter-reference.md

 `request.intents:intent::hello`

-**Note**: Filtering on intents operates on all detected intents.
-To filter only on the detected intent with the highest confidence, you can use the `response.top_intent` shorthand syntax, as in this example:
+Filtering on intents operates on all detected intents.
+To filter only on the detected intent with the highest confidence, you can use the `response.top_intent` shorthand syntax.
+For example:

 `response.top_intent::goodbye`